datascisteven/Melanoma-Image-Classification/README.md

 Using the GPU on my MacBook Pro was prohibitive for me to multitask, so I opted not to pursue that avenue.
 I ultimately started using my PC laptop in conjunction with my MacBook, but I wish I got that setup earlier.

-My results are produced using a dataset that is 1/10 the size of the original dataset, and running a neural network with early stopping would take more than several hours and without would be an overnight project.
+My results are produced using a dataset that is 1/5 the size of the original dataset, and each epoch could take anywhere from 30 minutes to 90 minutes depending on the complexity of the model and the chosen parameters.
+By lowering batch size, adding Dropout layers, removing some convolutional layers, and using EarlyStopping callback allowed me to finally to play around with different parameters and different models.

 **Final Convolutional Neural Network rubric:**
 - `Sequential()`